Loose leaf tea or tea bags?

 A number of well-known brands make tea in bags (like Lipton), so you can just grab one of those and know exactly what you’re getting.
 There are no surprises and you don’t have to worry about searching specialty stores to find the tea you want.

 Tea bags are easy to brew and they are easy to get rid of after brewing.
 Simply pull them out of the cup by the attached string and toss them in the garbage.
+You can also use them for other things.
+For example, did you know tea bags can work to draw out an infection?

 Disadvantages of Tea Bags